 FOR THE COMMON GOOD

-We are funded solely by loans.
+Tannat was funded solely by loans.
 This has allowed us to introduce a profit sharing program for our employees.
 We believe profit sharing will not only provide a better standard of living for our employees, but also decrease turnover and result in exceptional service.

 Based on the ethical sourcing of our food and wine, efforts to reduce food waste, energy-saving lighting and appliances, profit sharing, and a commitment to local arts, we will be applying for “B” Corporation status to make it official that we are here for good.

-William Emery is a chef, author, and community-minded restaurateur.
-His other foodie projects, the book Edges of Bounty: Adventures in the Edible Valley (Heyday Books, 2008), Wood Fashion Cafe, a farm-to-table restaurant in farm country, Ad Astra Books and Coffee House (successfully funded through Kickstarter!) celebrate local food systems and ethical business practices.
+William Emery is a chef, author and community-minded restaurateur.
+His other projects, the book Edges of Bounty: Adventures in the Edible Valley (Heyday Books, 2008), Wood Fashion Cafe, a farm-to-table restaurant in farm country, Ad Astra Books and Coffee House (successfully funded through Kickstarter!) celebrate local food systems and ethical business practices.

 WHAT IS TANNAT?

 Tannat is a palindrome (so badass!) and a grape.
 Tannat is originally from the Basque region of France but has since become the national grape of Uruguay where it expresses a fruitier character.
 Tannat is related to the word tannin.
 Tannins were discovered in the 1700’s by leather tanners.
 It turns out that the molecules that dry out your mouth are used to make beautiful leather.
 And lastly, when we were at dinner with Stacie, William’s sister, she came up with a great line: